-On April 29, 2016, the board of directors of Enbridge Management, acting on behalf of Enbridge Pipelines (Lakehead) L.L.C., the managing general partner of the OLP and a holder of the Series ME interests, declared a distribution payable to the holders of the Series ME general and limited partner interests.
-The OLP will pay the entire distribution of \$43.2 million to us.
+On July 28, 2016, the board of directors of Enbridge Management, acting on behalf of Enbridge Pipelines (Lakehead) L.L.C., the managing general partner of the OLP and a holder of the Series ME interests, declared a distribution payable to the holders of the Series ME general and limited partner interests.
+The OLP will pay \$39.4 million to the noncontrolling interest in the Series ME, while \$13.1 million will be paid to us.